jamestyj/mrestore/README.md

 In the Cloud/Ops Manager web UI:

-  1. Enable Public API for the MMS group to restore from
+  1. Enable Public API for the Cloud/Ops Manager group to restore from
   2. Generate an API key
   3. Whitelist the IP address from which `mrestore` is run
   4. Go to the URL of the replica set or cluster that you want to restore,